Travel

 Visa Renewal

 If your visa stamp has expired and you are traveling outside the U.S., you may need to apply for a visa stamp renewal.
 Please feel free to schedule an appointment with an OISS advisor to discuss the process, but please note that you do not require any supporting letter from OISS.
-We have also put together some tips for the visa application process and compiled a list of helpful videos, please see https://oiss.rice.edu/visa-tips.
+We have also compiled some tips for the visa application process and a list of helpful videos, please see https://oiss.rice.edu/visa-tips.

 Please submit a copy of your renewed visa stamp to OISS at http://bit.ly/oissdocs.